 If your business often deals in international markets, there is a good chance that you’re exposed to exchange rate risk.
 These risks can have a significant effect on your budget, profit margins, and ultimately the viability of your business.
 And while it is possible that private individuals may find the need for currency options, they are more commonly used by businesses and corporations.

-Here are some of the benefits resulting from the use of foreign currency options and other hedging strategies:
+Here are some of the benefits of foreign currency options:

-- Manages the impact that foreign exchange volatility has on your business
+- Manages the impact of foreign exchange volatility

-- Allows you to maintain consistent pricing of goods and service despite fluctuating rates
+- Allows consistent pricing of goods and service

-A foreign currency option is a versatile tool for managing exchange rate risk.
+Foreign currency options are a versatile tool for managing exchange rate risk.
 Used on its own or in conjunction with other instruments, it can provide you with peace of mind when the future value of a currency is unclear.
-There is a range of money transfer services that can facilitate and provide advice on a range of hedging strategies, which is particularly useful for businesses conducting transactions internationally.
+As a result, this can be particularly useful for businesses conducting transactions internationally.